Archie Griffin

-Archie Mason Griffin (born August 21, 1954) is an American former professional football running back who played with the Cincinnati Bengals in the National Football League (NFL) for seven seasons.
-He played college football for the Ohio State Buckeyes, where he became the only two-time Heisman Trophy winner in NCAA history, 1974–1975, and is considered one of the greatest college football players of all time.
-Griffin won four Big Ten Conference titles with the Buckeyes and was the first player to ever start in four Rose Bowls.
-He was selected in the first round by the Bengals in the 1976 NFL draft.
+Archie Mason Griffin (born August 21, 1954) is an American former professional football running back who played in the National Football League (NFL) for seven seasons with the Cincinnati Bengals.
+He won the Heisman Trophy twice between 1974 and 1975 during his college football with the Ohio State Buckeyes and is the only player to receive the award multiple times.

+As a member of the Buckeyes, Griffin set the NCAA records for rushing yards and consecutive games with 100 rushing yards while becoming the first player to lead the Big Ten Conference in rushing for three consecutive years.
+Griffin also won four Big Ten Conference titles and was the first player to start in four Rose Bowls.
+His additional accolades include SN Athlete of the Year, two consecutive Unanimous All-American selections, and two consecutive Big Ten Most Valuable Player awards.

+Griffin was selected in the first round in the 1976 NFL draft by the Bengals and was a member of the team that made the franchise's Super Bowl debut in Super Bowl XVI.
+Following his seven seasons in Cincinnati, he last played professionally in 1985 for the Jacksonville Bulls of the United States Football League (USFL).
+He was inducted to the College Football Hall of Fame in 1986.

 Early life

 Griffin rushed for 1,787 yards and scored over 170 points in 11 games, including 29 touchdowns, as a senior fullback at Eastmoor High School (now Eastmoor Academy) in Columbus, Ohio.
 That year, he led Eastmoor to the Columbus City League championship, rushing for 267 yards on 31 carries in the title game against Linden-McKinley High School.
 In his junior year, Griffin also rushed for over 1,000 yards.

-In 1996, Griffin was inducted into the High School Hall of Fame, with Eastmoor Academy renaming their playing field "Archie Griffin Field" in his honor.
+In 1996, Griffin was inducted into the National High School Hall of Fame, with Eastmoor Academy renaming their playing field "Archie Griffin Field" in his honor.
+In 2023, he was inducted into the National High School Football Hall of Fame as part of its inaugural class.